thierr26/thierr26_personal_notes_sphinx_sources/README.md

 ## General information

-This repository contains the [Sphinx](http://www.sphinx-doc.org) sources for my "Personal Notes" website (http://thierr26.github.io).
+This repository contains the [Sphinx](http://www.sphinx-doc.org) sources for the "Personal Notes" website at http://thierr26.github.io.

 ## Author